ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 ### Skip to Verification

 Once you scroll passed the `Project Loan Information` section, you will see a yellow star and the words **Skip to the new project Verification**.
-You should click the button provided, which will help you scroll to the botttom of the notebook, where the `Verify` section is located.
+You should click the button provided, which will help you scroll to the bottom of the notebook, where the `Verify` section is located.

 This is a chance to visually review all the fields you just entered.
 You should enter run these cells and review all output to ensure the database values align with the intended insertions.

 #### Task list checkpoint

-In gitlab, this task can be completed at this stage:
+In Gitlab, this task can be completed at this stage:

 `- [ ] - NAME verify all of above ("Creating and Updating project metadata" notebook)`

-### Other Features of the Nodebooks
+### Other Features of this Notebook

 There are more features in the `Create and Update Projects` notebook than those covered above.